How can I engage my community after my NFT collection mints?

 Not sure where to start with your roadmap?
-We think that adding utility - real-world value - to NFTs is a great way to keep users engaged and sticky.
-From bonus features to exclusive access to events, you can read more about adding utility to your NFT collections here: Five utilities to keep your NFT holders super engaged in 2022.
+We think that adding utility - real-world value - to NFTs is a great way to keep communities engaged and sticky.
+From bonus features to exclusive access to events, you can read more about adding utility to your NFT collections here: Five utilities to keep your communities super engaged.

 2. Deliver for your OGs

 A really important factor for the ongoing growth of a project is to properly reward early supporters.
 The people who find the project early, and who support you before you get NFT-famous, are also those who give your project momentum and keep it going long after mint.

 For example, pre-sale and whitelists can help NFT creators effectively build an incentive for early supporters - and exclusive bonus features and extras can help early buyers feel that extra bit special.

 We think that a great way to deliver value for your OGs is by giving them special utilities, such exclusive content or features.
 Check out the Bored Ape Yacht Club for inspiration - the creators dropped a serum to the wallets of the earliest NFT holders, allowing them to inject their digital apes and spawn a super rare mutant version which they could keep, swap or sell.
 Last year one particularly rare mutant serum sold for more than $3 million - that’s some pretty big secondary sale business!